AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

-# Appendix (mentions some contents maybe?)
+# Appendix

-### Variables (needs to be updated)
+### Variables
-- **A note on the coordinate system**: length is used to mean parallel to flow direction, so filter length is the horizontal distance the water flows within the sand section of the filter.
-Width the direction perpendicular to flow direction; center plates are spaced along the width of the filter.
+- **A note on the coordinate system**: "length" is used to mean parallel to flow direction.
+For example, filter length is the horizontal distance the water flows within the sand section of the filter.
+"Width" is the direction perpendicular to flow direction; center plates are spaced along the width of the filter.
 Height is the vertical direction.

 ##### Calculation of Backwash and Flow Area
 - $V_{filter}$=***V_filter***=Velocity of filtration